 Pico

-- A Tasca O Petisca (Madalena) – A restaurant classic for its great fish and seafood dishes, especially grilled limpets.
+- A Tasca O Petisca (Madalena): A restaurant classic for its excellent fish and seafood dishes, especially grilled limpets.

-- Cella Bar (Madalena) – A restaurant with a unique remodel of contemporary architecture and traditional Azorean cuisine known especially for its fresh seafood dishes.
+- Cella Bar (Madalena): A restaurant with a unique remodel of contemporary architecture and traditional Azorean cuisine known mainly for its fresh seafood dishes.

 Faial

-- Restaurant Atletico (Horta) – A relaxed atmosphere with lots of different seafood dishes, limpets among them.
+- Restaurante Atlético (Horta): A relaxed atmosphere with lots of different seafood dishes, limpets among them.

-- Restaurante Genuíno (Horta) – With grilled limpets and other local specialties, is a place you most certainly must visit.
+- Restaurante Genuíno (Horta): With grilled limpets and other local specialties, it is a place you most certainly must visit.

 Santa Maria

-- A Travessa Café Snack Bar (Vila do Porto) – Serves a variety of meals that are local to the area with grilled limpets as one if the specials.
+- A Travessa Café Snack Bar (Vila do Porto): Serves a variety of local meals, including grilled limpets as one of its specialties.

 São Jorge